Are you a new customer? Buy 2 packets get 1 free with code MAYFREEBIE

 Amaranth 'Hot Biscuits'

 Biscuit brown, upright seed heads perfect for late summer and autumnal arrangements.
 Use fresh or dried.
 A statuesque plant which makes great food for foraging birds come autumn.
 Amaranth is a big sturdy plant, growing up to 1.5m tall - you might need to stake it.
 Sow: March-May undercover Plant: 4 weeks after sowing Harvest: Expect flowers July-Sept.
 Pick stems when tassels begin to extend.
 Stem length of 1m.
 Vase: Strip foliage, expect 7 day vase life.
 To dry, strip off foliage, tie in a bunch and either leave in a bucket to dry or hang upside down.
-Keep out of direct sunlight. ~0.25g/375 seeds Germ 90% Aug 25
+Keep out of direct sunlight.
+0.25g (approx 375 seeds).
+We pack seeds by weight, the number of seeds in a packet is an estimate.
+Germ 90% Aug 25 All cut flower seeds are subject to 20% VAT which is added at checkout.
+If your order contains VAT-able goods, 20% VAT is also charged on shipping.

 • Love lies bleeding seed Grow your own amaranth